 Fancy garden weddings need a bigger budget as well.
 Set multiple meetings with your wedding consultant or planner and make sure to execute your visions and provide budget-friendly ideas.

 If you have a vision and are somehow still unsure of the perfect venue to hold your garden wedding, your wedding consultant will be able to help you research and provide great choices for you to look at and visit to determine which one is the perfect location for you.

 When it comes to picking the location, it is not just how beautiful it is, but also understanding the restrictions and permits needed.
 Again, a consultant can help you put this together.

 For example, if you select a garden location that is purely just a garden, this means to serve your guests food, your caterer will have to set up a working kitchen to prep, cook, and serve food.
 As well as setting up washrooms for your guests to use.

 Another example is if the garden location you found does not necessarily have solid ground.
 This means you will need to consider laying out flooring to ensure that everyone is comfortable and steps on solid ground.

-We would say that the best location for a garden wedding is a venue that also has an indoor room/banquet where you can transfer to and use as your plan B. Also, venues that already have their own working kitchen and washrooms.
+We would say that the best location for a garden wedding is a venue that also has an indoor room/banquet that you can transfer to and use as your plan B. Also, venues that already have their own working kitchen and washrooms.
 This will save you a lot of money when setting up the kitchen and washrooms on your own.

 Communicate the permits that you have with your vendors, e.i. what they can bring, where they can set up, etc.